 Crime drama shows would have you believe that surprise witnesses can be called whose testimony rocks the very foundation of the courtroom.
 In reality, the deposition procedure prevents this from happening.
 The deposing of a witness is part of the discovery phase, and it takes place when an individual who will eventually testify is interviewed under oath but before trial.
+You can learn about depositions here if you are truly unsure on the matter and looking for valuable knowledge on how they work.

 The deposition occurs after the filing of a summons and it serves several purposes.
 The primary purpose of a deposition is to find out what the witness knows.
 Every piece of evidence to be presented should be known prior to the trial’s beginning, and this includes witness statements.
 And although depositions are considered hearsay and inadmissible in a trial, their second purpose is to preserve testimony.